kmsingh-git/Experimenting-with-Histograms/README.md

   - Grouped barchart/histogram
   - Marimekko chart
   - Overlapped barchart/histogram (different colors for different traces)
+  - Use separate virtual env for this project to maintain dependencies

 ### Weird stuff
 - When creating Histogram using `go.Bar` instead of `go.Histogram`, getting slightly different results.
 Had to use `go.Bar` because `go.Histogram` doesn't allow bins of varying sizes I think -_- (here `go` refers to `graph_objects` in `plotly`)